 Final Thoughts

-All the above trends are majorly customer-focused and will influence operations in the field service industry in 2024.
-There will be a rapid digital transformation owing to increased product complexity to meet the evolving customer expectations.
+All the above trends are majorly customer-focused and will continue to influence operations in the field service industry in 2025.